lukeflannigan/FitLife/README.md

 - Updating the Nutrition Tracker to Display Goals vs. Actual Intake
 - Working on the UI to have a consistent look/views in the App.
 - Working on Cleaning up the UI and helping my team members where necessary.

-**Jonas**:
-- Complete implementation of iCloud Drive.
-- Finalize icloud implementations to ensure usable device.
-- Implement beta testing to allow others to download the app (for class-wide demo)
-- Integrate various notification features.

 ---